Poker Glossary

 Fold Frequency

-Fold frequency is how often a player folds in a specific spot — a particular street, position, bet size, board, and line — not a global character trait.
-It's the input bluff mat...
+Fold frequency is how often a player folds in a specific spot defined by street, position, bet size, board, and line.
+It is not a global character trait.
+It's the input bluff ma...

 Four of a Kind